History

 We have shared a brief history below.
 You are invited to visit to experience this 18th century Palladian mansion in person and learn more about its fascinating stories.

 Built in the 18th century, Westport House was designed by the famous architects, Richard Cassels, James Wyatt and Thomas Ivory.
 Westport House is located west of the Shannon and is considered to be one of Ireland’s most beautiful historic homes open to visitors – and is today often described as being one of Ireland’s National Treasures.
 It is situated in a superb parkland setting with lake, terraces, gardens and magnificent views overlooking Clew Bay, the Atlantic Ocean, Clare Island and Ireland’s Holy Mountain, Croagh Patrick right in the heart of the Wild Atlantic Way.
-It was built and is still privately owned by the Browne family, who are direct descendants of the famous 16th century Pirate Queen – Grace O’Malley.
+It was built by the Browne family, who are direct descendants of the famous 16th century Pirate Queen – Grace O’Malley.

 After Grace O’Malley’s death, a report stated that for forty years she was the stay of all rebellions in the West.
 She was chief of the O’Malley Clan and ruled the seas around Mayo.
 Grace O’Malley had several castles in the West of Ireland and it was on the foundations of one of these that Westport House was actually built.
 There is still an area of her original castle in the basement of the House (now known as The Dungeons), which is on view to visitors.